syedalirazazaidi/nextjs-features/routing/README.md

 4. Implement a programmatic navigation from "page1" to "page2" using the `useRouter` hook from Next.
 When the user clicks a button on "page1," they should be navigated to "page2."

 5. Verify that programmatic navigation from "page1" to "page2" works as expected, and that the route information is displayed on "page2."

+Markup : 5.

+- ### <ins> Exercise: Route Organization and Ignoring Routes in Next.js </ins>

+#### Goal:

+The goal of this exercise is to practice organizing routes using folders and excluding certain folders from being treated as routes in a Next.js application.

+#### Instructions:

+1. Create the "users" folder (but it shouldn't be a route).
+2. Inside the "users" folder create a "userinfo" route.
+3. Inside the "app" directory create another folder name "auth" but it (shouldn't be a route).
+4. Inside the "auth" folder create a login route which will only print (Please Login To See The Content)